MatthewNorton/JS-Youtube-Embed/README.md

-# JS-Youtube-Embed
+# JS-Base-Structure
-Grabs the ID from the markup and embeds an iframe through javascript
+A base structure to build my JS plugins from